2018 Asian Para Games: Torch relay

-A day before the torch relay, the games' torch was introduced, in which its design is inspired by Batik parang motif.
+A day before the torch relay start, the games' final torch design was introduced, in which its design is inspired by Batik parang motif.

 Marketing

 Emblem

 The emblem of the games was Harmony - Energy of Asia, modelled upon the circular roof of the Gelora Bung Karno Stadium, the main venue of the games.
 It represented harmony and balance within the natural environment and the people of the Asian community.
 The moving man in the center of the circle symbolize the movement and energy of the 2018 Asian Para Games participating athletes in achieving victory, while the 3 curves surrounding the man's silhouette represents unity in diversity among Asian countries for mutual achievement.
 5 different colours are used in the logo to represent the basic elements in Asian philosophy of Living and togetherness.
 Blue symbolized the sky, orange symbolized the sun, green symbolized the nature, purple symbolized proximity, wisdom, loyalty, and pride and red symbolized the spirit of solidarity.